guguur/papernest-development-test/REAMDE.md

 ```bash
 $ poetry install --with testing,quality --no-root
 ```
 The development dependencies include the testing and quality dependencies.
 They are used to run the tests and to check the code quality.

 #### Launch the API 🚀
 To run the API, you can simply run the following command:
 ```bash
 uvicorn app.main:app --reload --port 8005
 ```
+Similarly to the Docker version, the API will be available at `http://localhost:8005`.

 ## Run the tests 🧪
 To run the tests, you have to install the development dependencies as explained in the [Installation steps](#installation-steps-️) section.